Akaroa

 Akaroa Lighthouse

 It's a pleasant 15-minute walk along a winding road to reach Akaroa's most famous landmark, Akaroa Lighthouse(opens in new window).
-Although completed in 1879, it has stood in its present location for ornamental purposes for about 40 years.
-Before being retired, it was 10km away on the Akaroa Heads, at the entry to the harbour – also a great spot to explore.
+Although completed in 1879, it has only been at its current location for 40 years.
+It originally stood 10km away on the Akaroa Heads, at the entrance to the harbour, until it was retired and moved to its present location for ornamental purposes.

 Pōhatu Penguins